Do apartments still make good investments?

 The thing is, many of them are nearly 100 years old now and are starting to show their age compared to modern designs and utilities.

-Some art deco apartment can suffer from concrete cancer as well as lack of power and data infrastructure for our modern-day needs.
+Some art deco apartments can suffer from concrete cancer as well as a lack of power and data infrastructure for our modern-day needs.